GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

 corresponding to the Python runtime package you have installed.
 What the name of the developer package is can vary from one Linux distribution to another.
-Normally it has the same name as the Python runtime package with '-dev' appended to the package name.
+Normally it has the same name as the Python runtime package with ``-dev`` appended to the package name.
 You will need to lookup up list of available packages in your packaging system to determine actual name of package to install.